jtwool/Trufflow-Breakthrough-Task1/README.md

 ### Modeling

 We sorted our daily_features dataset by time and marked the top 2% of "cost_sum" as anomalous.
 We then split the data into training and test sets to create Gaussian Naive Bayes models with all 6 features and 3 features, and a Logistic Regression classifier with 3 features.
 Below are the metrics for the quality of the decision models, showing that the logistic regression model seems to be the best overall, with the highest F1 and accuracy stats and good recall.
+The best recall would be attributed to the Gaussian Naive Bayes models though, so we would value it more as we are focused on tracking anomalies and false negatives could be detrimental for the company.

 | Model | PR-AUC | AP  | Precision | Recall | F1  | Accuracy |
 | --- | --- | --- | --- | --- | --- | --- |